Mouth ulcer is a small, non-contagious lesion that develops in the mouth.

 Here’s a breakdown of mouth ulcers, their causes, symptoms, and diagnosis, alongside a few helpful home remedies for mouth ulcers.

 While there is no specific cause for mouth ulcers, doctors and specialists believe it may be a combination of factors that trigger an outbreak.
 Additionally, canker sores may also be a symptom of underlying conditions, which is when they may be a lot more severe and take longer to fade, causing added discomfort.
-For this reason, knowing what causes mouth ulcers helps and can lead you to seek specialised care in time.
+For this reason, knowing what causes mouth ulcers helps and can lead you to seek specialized care in time.

 Here are some factors that can become a reason for a mouth ulcer.